Amazon's Astro robot is a 24-hour security guard and smart assistant all rolled into one

-Amazon has unveiled Astro – a moving robot designed to wheel itself around your home, keep an eye on intruders, and even keep your kids occupied.
+Cute, evil, or a bit of both?
+Amazon has just unveiled Astro, a moving robot designed to wheel itself around your home, keep an eye on intruders, and even keep your kids occupied.

 In short, it's a very complicated, very ambitious thing for Amazon to release.

-With two primary wheels for motion and a third, smaller wheel at the back to help with navigation, Astro can zip around at one meter per second – and use a periscope camera that shimmies out of Astro's head to take a good look at things above floor level, such as what foods and spices you have on your kitchen shelves.
+With two primary wheels for motion and a third, smaller wheel at the back to help with navigation, Astro can zip around at one meter per second.
+A periscope camera shimmies out of Astro's head to take a good look at things above floor level, such as what foods and spices are on your kitchen shelves.

 If it sounds like science fiction, that's certainly Amazon's aim – with repeated claims that, "within a decade" such robots will be commonplace in the home.
-Whether you believe that or not, it's clear Amazon wants the best shot at owning that market when it happens.
+Whether you believe that or not, it's clear Amazon wants to take a shot at owning that market.

 Home safe home